FirestormAngel/raspberry-documentation/README.md

 NOTE:
 Most of these components already exist and comes via the very well version managed Debian Buster repository.
 It should be somewhat safe to use, however I have had experiences of opensource software suddenly stopped working due to version handling and kernel differences.
 This may happen, and in such cases it might take time to get the problems fixed.
 If possible then dont update the firmware versions on your raspberry on your own, let them come with the repository updates.

+1) **Myth** People have a tendency to misunderstand the use-case of wifi accesspoint signal range.
+The raspberry cannot produce long range wifi, and the businesscase is actually to stay within your house, and securely access the wifi.
+If you want a long range, you can buy a an external USB wifi adapter and use that as an accesspoint card.
+However, all wificards are not capable of being used as a Accesspoint.
+I will, in my efforts try to produce or point to a compatible list of wifi adapters.

+2) **Myth** People have a tendency to misunderstand the use-case of data throughput.
+Yes, you will ofcourse be able to watch 2 different netflix movies on two different mobilephones or update your mobilephones with updates.
+The Raspberry will make it possible, but there are ofcourse limitations.
+For example, I have made this work with 20/20Mhz band, and unfortunately been unsuccessful trying 40/40Mhz bands with the built-in wificard.

 *Read carefully:*
 I also publish this information because I care about your safety, I expect you to use this extensive knowledge **wisely** and **not** maliciously.
 If you find problems or detect security issues, don't hesitate to inform me.
 I expect you to do that.